geonetwork/doc/en/tutorials/inspire/view-geoserver.rst

 Return to GeoServer
 ===================

-For each layer add a metadata url to the layer configuration of type text/xml.
+For each layer add a link to the metadata of type application/vnd.ogc.csw.GetRecordByIdResponse_xml.

-On the WM(T)S-settings > INSPIRE workspace add the link to the service metadata
+On the WM(T)S-settings > INSPIRE workspace add a link to the service metadata

 Validate the implementation
 ===========================